 - Thrush (an infection caused by fungus that grows in the mouth)

 - Dry mouth (causes soreness, ulcers, infections, and cavities)

-The most notable risk associated with diabetes and oral health is periodontal disease, an inflammatory disease that can destroy gums, the tissue holding the teeth and eventually even the bones.
+The most notable risk associated with diabetes and dental health is periodontal disease, an inflammatory disease that can destroy gums, the tissue holding the teeth and eventually even the bones.
 According to the American Dental Association, periodontal disease is the most common dental disease among those living with diabetes, affecting nearly 22% of those diagnosed.
 Like all infections, gum disease may be a factor in causing blood glucose to rise and may make diabetes harder to control.
 Poor blood sugar control can result in inflammation in the gums, thereby allowing excess bacteria to enter into the bloodstream, and making infections harder to ward off.

-Diabetes and Oral Health Dental: Plan of Action
+Diabetes and Dental Health: Plan of Action

 Regular dental visits are critical.
 Keep your dentist informed of any changes in your condition and any medication you are taking.